Leading

 -

-note taking or to pass on to those who could not attend the meeting.
+taking or to pass on to those who could not attend the meeting.
+This would

-This would be provided in addition to the agenda that is merely a
+be provided in addition to the agenda that is merely a listing of action

 -